 Have you ever looked down at your receipt from the drugstore and noticed a little “H” or “F” next to something you purchased?
-Those are actually health codes that tell you which items on your receipt are qualifying medical expenses.
+Those are health codes telling you which items on your receipt are qualifying medical expenses.

-These codes are a quick way for you to see which items on your receipt can be paid for through your health savings account (HSA), your flexible spending account (FSA), or are eligible for reimbursement through your health reimbursement arrangement (HRA).
+These codes are a quick way for you to see which items on your receipt can be paid for through your health savings account (HSA) or your flexible spending account (FSA) or are eligible for reimbursement through your health reimbursement arrangement (HRA).

-In this article, we’ll help you understand how to read the codes on your receipts, where you can find them, and how they can help you more easily determine which items are HSA-, FSA-, and HRA-eligible.
+In this article, we’ll help you understand how to read the codes on your receipts, where you can find them, and how they can help you more easily determine which medical expenses are HSA-, FSA-, and HRA-eligible.

-Through an IIAS, a store’s inventory and point-of-sale system needs to have the ability to verify that the items being purchased with a HSA, FSA, or HRA debit card are eligible medical expenses, as defined by IRS Publication 502.
+Through an IIAS, a store’s inventory and point-of-sale system needs to have the ability to verify that the items purchased with an HSA, FSA, or HRA debit card are eligible out-of-pocket expenses, as defined by IRS Publication 502.

-Here are just a few common IIAS-compliant merchants that have health codes on their receipts:
+Here are just a few common IIAS-compliant stores and major pharmacies that have health codes on their receipts:

 - CVS Pharmacy